Published

 Step 2: Upgrade pg_dump (if needed)

-If your local pg_dump is ancient, upgrade it.
-I used Homebrew on macOS:
+If local pg_dump is outdated, upgrade it.
+Example using Homebrew on macOS:

 brew update